Uncombable hair syndrome: Cause

-Uncombable Hair Syndrome 1
+TCHH

-Uncombable Hair Syndrome 1 is caused by a defect in the Trichohyalin gene (TCHH) found in hair follicles and some parts of hair strands.
+Uncombable hair syndrome 1 is caused by a defect in the trichohyalin gene (TCHH) found in hair follicles and some parts of hair strands.
 It serves as a scaffold protein, with involucrin, in cell envelope organization.
 The trichohyalin gene is produced and changed by other proteins and to molecules such as keratin intermediate filaments to form organized cross-links.
 These networks provide the hair shaft with its cylindrical form.
 This, in turn, leads to frizzy hair, resulting in uncombable hair.
 The chromosomal location for this TCHH gene is located on chromosome 1.
 The condition usually improves over time, and will have better hair structure once it reaches adolescence.

 It is still being decided whether TCHH is autosomal dominant, or autosomal recessive.
 In an experiment, they identified the causative mutations of UHS in 3 genes; PADI3, TGM3, and TCHH in 11 children.
 These children carried homozygous/heterozygous mutations in those 3 genes, which resulted in autosomal recessive inheritance.
 Because it was identified as autosomal recessive inheritance, scanning electron microscopy was performed in order to rule out autosomal dominance since this type of gene can also be autosomal dominant to a certain extent.